Why Success Feels Empty—and What Your Soul Is Actually Asking For

 Being seen is healing—not only for the person being witnessed, but also for those witnessing.
 Each time you uncover and share your authentic self with others, it shows your audience that they are safe to be who they truly are, too.
 Collectively, this builds a world that is safer, more connected, and more liberated.

 When I released my debut poetry book, Gospel of a Whole Sun, readers told me that my story helped them heal.
 Reading about how I endured an abusive relationship, moved through the anti-Asian violence of the pandemic, and transformed my pain into healing, beauty, and power gave them a roadmap for their own journey.
 On my book tour, strangers walked up to me and shared their deepest secrets—relationships they’ve survived, or dreams they’ve never said out loud.
-Being visible and sharing my stories awakened their desire to shine their most authentic self, too.
+By stepping into values-aligned visibility to share my authentic story, I awakened their desire to do the same.

 If you feel a twinge of nervousness thinking about being visible, you’re not alone.
-It’s natural to fear being perceived or judged, hurting people you care about by sharing your truth, or simply feeling exposed or vulnerable.
+When choosing vulnerability, it is natural to fear negative perceptions or judgements; it's also common to wonder if sharing your truth might hurt the people you care about.

 Let me say this clearly: being visible does not mean you owe the world every detail of your life.

 It starts with giving yourself consent to tell your own story.
 What’s important to share that would be of service to others, or the story you’re telling?
 What’s private and sacred to you?
-Values-aligned visibility does not mean total exposure—and should be cultivated through discernment, sensitivity, and care.
+Embracing values-aligned visibility requires discernment, sensitivity, and care.
+It does not mean total exposure.

 With my coaching clients, I often describe this as the difference between memoir and poetry.
 A memoir reveals everything that happened within a timeframe of someone’s life, and offers a complete view of the writer’s inner and outer world.
 In poetry, the poet chooses the details that feel true and necessary—and leaves the rest unsaid.
-(Note that even this analogy is an imperfect example, as the author still has the authority to write their own story in a memoir!)
+(Note: even this analogy is an imperfect example because the author still has the authority to write their own story in a memoir!)

 You get that same authority a poet has: you choose which details to share.
 You are not obligated to hand over the unedited transcript of your life to be worthy of being seen.
 Shaping and editing life experiences into nuanced, resonant, and powerful stories is the work I do with clients.